JoshuaAdebayo/Covid-Dashboard-/README.md

 # Covid-Dashboard
-In this repository, I have made a dashboard that presents covid related data upon a dashboard
+In this repository, I have made a dashboard that presents new covid related data on an online dashboard.
+Additionally, you can schedule updates

 ## 1. Download